How much is a lawyer to recover debt?

 What does it cost?

 The following charges apply to all matters except those matters which are disputed and/or defended by the debtor.
-Alternatively you can use our price estimator at the top of this page to help you understand the likely costs.

 We charge a one off fee of £15 plus VAT for taking on a debt and sending a letter of claim.
 If the debt is paid without the need for legal proceedings to be issued we will also charge you an additional fee which will be calculated as a percentage of the debt recovered.
 We will claim interest and other sums where available.